Cloudxtreme/exqueue/README.md

 file system level tasks, git commands, etc.)  If you need more parallelism, try [exargs](https://github.com/sitaramc/exargs).

+# TL;DR / Intro

+    # generic example
+    xq some-command some-args

+    # wget example
+    xq wget --progress=dot:mega http://files.gitminutes.com/episodes/37.mp3

+    # or if you want to use exargs (see http://github.com/sitaramc/exargs) to
+    # queue up 4 downloads one after the other.
+If nothing else is running,
+    # this will start downloading 37.mp3 and queue the rest.
+    xa -1 "xq wget --progress=dot:mega http://files.gitminutes.com/episodes/%.mp3" {37..40}

+    # status
+    xq              # or, 'xq status'; see 'xq -h' for commands and shortcuts

+    # peek at the in-progress output of the currently running command
+    xq pe           # or, 'xq peek'

+    # print the output of the *last* completed command
+    xq p            # or, 'xq print'

 # Commands

-Note that the first time you run it after a reboot, it will fire off the server component and come back with an exit code of "1", so you may need to re-run your command.

-After that, the following sub-commands can be used:
+The following sub-commands can be used:

 *   `q`: queue up a command.
 If nothing else is running, the command starts immediately.
 This is the default if you directly give a shell command (i.e., if you supply some arguments but they are not one of the recognised 'exqueue' sub-commands).

-*   `st` or `status`: check status.
-Looks somewhat like this (yeah it's ugly;
-    I'm waiting for some inspiration there!):
+*   `status`: check status.
+This is the default command if you run just `xq`, with absolutely no arguments.
+The output looks somewhat like this (yeah it's ugly; I'm waiting for some inspiration there!):

         limit:    1
         queued: